 Can it be true?
-Is there actually such a thing as a dog that doesn't shed and is hypoallergenic?
+Is there actually such a thing as dogs that don't shed and are hypoallergenic?

 The answer is yes (mostly).
 You absolutely can live in a fur-free house and not suffer from allergies.
-In fact, there are over 30 different breeds of hypoallergenic dogs to choose from.
+In fact, there are 40 different breeds of hypoallergenic dogs to choose from.

 And that's why we've created this handy guide.
 We'll go over each breed in detail so we can play a game of matchmaker, and then cover some very important facts about allergies, grooming, and common myths.